-- 1. [Specify limitations on size or table space allotted.] - 2.
-Reservations for a Commercial Exhibit are required.
-Contact [fill in name and/or contact information] to reserve space. - 3.
-Sale of plants or other products is not allowed.
+1. [Specify limitations on size or table space allotted.]

+2. Reservations for a Commercial Exhibit are required.
+Contact [fill in name and/or contact information] to reserve space.

+3. Sale of plants or other products is not allowed.

-4. The Bronze Medal and Certificate r nay be a awarded to the exhil oitor of a a commer cial ex hibit found to be of outst anding mer it by the judges.
+4. The Bronze Medal and Certificate may be awarded to the exhibitor of a commercial exhibit found to be of outstanding merit by the judges.